portswigger-all-labs

 1. Identify Unkeyed Inputs

-Caution: Use cache busters to avoid poisoning real user traffic during tests.
+⚠️ Caution: Always use cache busters during testing to avoid poisoning legitimate user traffic.

 2. Elicit a Harmful Response